NCAR/SPERR/README.md

 [build SPERR from source](https://github.com/NCAR/SPERR/wiki/Build-SPERR-From-Source) and explore compression and decompression utilities for [3D](https://github.com/NCAR/SPERR/wiki/CLI:-3D-Compression-and-Decompression-Utilities) and [2D](https://github.com/NCAR/SPERR/wiki/CLI:-2D-Compression-and-Decompression-Utilities) inputs.
-One may also want to pull a [docker image](https://hub.docker.com/r/shaomeng/sperr-docker) which contains SPERR in a complete development environment.
+One may also want to pull a [docker image](https://hub.docker.com/r/shaomeng/sperr-docker) which contains SPERR in a complete development environment, or use [spack](https://spack.io/) to install SPERR by one command `spack install sperr`.
 Finally, a collection of canonical scientific data sets is available at [SDRBench](https://sdrbench.github.io/) for testing and evaluation purposes.

 SPERR also provides programming [API in C++ and C](https://github.com/NCAR/SPERR/wiki#sperr-c-api).